Basically a landing page is any web page that you arrive at or “land” on.

 But it is pretty much understood that a landing page is a standalone web page designed for a single focused objective as opposed to your main website.

-There are 2 basic types of landing page, Click Through and Lead Generation (also referred to as Lead Gen or Lead Capture pages).
+There are 2 basic types of landing page, Click Through and Lead Generation (referred to as a Squeeze or Lead Capture page).

 As a result, a click through page typically takes you to a shopping cart or registration page – With a better chance of conversion.

 When asking them to buy something, make it as easy as possible.
 Just ask for the necessary: billing and shipping information and a confirmation screen before placing their order.
 Keep it as simple and concise as possible.